ra1nty/wal-experiment/README.md

 # wal-experiment

-A collection of my dumb experiments on trying to build a web scraping language (macro) in Node.js & python
+A collection of my dumb experiments on trying to build a web automation language (macro) in Node.js & python

 /JavaScript - experiments of implementing wal in Node.js